fAtsteD/reporting/README.md

     -   kind - only use for kind name, it has to change to alias insided
     -   project - only use for project name, it has to change to alias insided
 -   reporting - settings for reporting (have different class for them):
+    -   api-url - main url to the reporting api
+    -   kinds - dictionary for transformation kinds inside to the reporting, all inside kind's keys can view in command line
     -   login - user login to the account
     -   password - password to the account
-    -   api-url - main url to the reporting api
-    -   suburl-auth - related suburl to the some of part
+    -   projects - dictionary for transformation projects inside to the reporting, all inside project's keys can view in command line
-    -   suburl-logout - related suburl to the some of part
+    -   suburl-add-task - related suburl to the some of part
     -   suburl-categories - related suburl to the some of part
     -   suburl-categories-binding - related suburl to the some of part
+    -   suburl-corp-struct-items - related suburl to the some of part
+    -   suburl-get-report - related suburl to the some of part
+    -   suburl-init - related suburl to the some of part
+    -   suburl-login - related suburl to the some of part
+    -   suburl-logout - related suburl to the some of part
+    -   suburl-positions - related suburl to the some of part
     -   suburl-projects - related suburl to the some of part
-    -   suburl-positions - related suburl to the some of part
-    -   suburl-init - related suburl to the some of part
-    -   suburl-get-report - related suburl to the some of part
-    -   suburl-add-task - related suburl to the some of part
-    -   kinds - dictionary for transformation kinds inside to the reporting, all inside kind's keys can view in command line
-    -   projects - dictionary for transformation projects inside to the reporting, all inside project's keys can view in command line
 -   default-type - default type, setted if task does not have, set alias from inside name
 -   default-project - default project, setted if task does not have, set alias from inside name